Do I Need Metal Lath on Cement Board Necessary or Not

 Numerous expert contractors agree that using a cement board for gravestone thin cover installation makes the work ready.
 The reason is that you only need the cement board, gravestone cover, and mortar.

 • Essence Lath If you’re befitting a gravestone on cement board, lath is the last thing that should be on your mind.
-Metal lath is frequently used when gravestone covers are about to be installed on a face that isn’t rigid or structurally sound.
+Installers frequently use metal lath when applying stone veneers to surfaces that aren’t rigid or structurally sound.

 • Waterproofing Membrane A waterproofing membrane is also free when installing a gravestone-thin cover on cement boards.

-• Cement boards can be exposed to humidity and water 24/7 and still retain their shape.
+• Cement boards can withstand constant exposure to humidity and water without losing their shape.
 Unless you would like to keep the material behind the cement board humidity-free, there’s no need to use a waterproofing membrane.

 Conclusion